 In the neighborhood, most everyone’s grandparents spoke with Eastern European accents and had the ritual of going to the sweat baths (the schvitzes) in Coney Island every week.
 It was a tradition.
 They would join their neighbors and friends, spending time detoxing from the stress of work, kids, family and problems.

-I was about five when I got the measles.
+I was seven when I got the measles.
 Most everyone in my grade got it.
 It meant a rash, a few days off from school, reading in bed and orange soda (don’t ask).
-If a few kids in a neighborhood got measles today hysterical reporters would cry “epidemic” and the health department would declare some sort of emergency but it was a normal rite of passage and we’d never get the measles again.
+Today, if a few kids in a neighborhood got measles hysterical reporters would cry “epidemic” and the health department would declare some sort of emergency but it was a normal rite of passage and we’d never get the measles again.
 No one paid any great notice.

-But a week later the family MD made a house call for a relative who lived downstairs and stopped in to give me a penicillin shot.
+But a week later while the family MD was making a house call for a sick relative, he also checked in on me.
+Even though I was almost completely recovered, he gave me a penicillin shot.
 I have no idea why.
 Shortly thereafter I was covered in red raised blotches.
 “I think the measles came back,” I told my parents.
-The MD immediately returned, looked at me and announced, “He’s allergic to penicillin.
+The MD immediately returned and announced, “He’s allergic to penicillin.
 He’s OK now but If he gets another shot it may kill him.”
 I preferred the enema.

-The twins also got the measles but the youngest got the measles shot.
-David is the only one of the four of us with allergies and asthma.
-Years later I asked him why he was the only one of us with asthma.
-“It was from the measles shot,” he told me.
+The twins also got the measles a year or so later.
+No big deal.
+Several years later, David, the youngest got the measles shot.
+He is the only one of the four of us with asthma.
+Years later I asked him why he thought that was the case.
+“It was from the measles shot” he told me.
 I think he would have preferred a few days of the measles instead of lifelong illness.
-He became an MD.
+He later became an MD.
 Go figure.

-When I was 9 I was diagnosed with walking pneumonia.
-I had to leave our summer bungalow in the wilds of far off New Jersey (it seemed wild and far off) to return to our apartment in Brooklyn to convalesce under the watchful eye of my grandmother.
+When I was 9, I was diagnosed with walking pneumonia.
+I was taken from our summer home in the wilds of far off New Jersey (it seemed wild and far off) to return to our apartment in Brooklyn to convalesce under the watchful eye of my grandmother.
 The family doctor made a house call, gave me a shot and struck my sciatic nerve.
 I still remember the searing pain.
 He came back two days later to give me another shot.
-The doctor came into my bedroom, woke me up, and was preparing my next injection, but grandma ran interference.
-She said to me, “First walk for the doctor.”
-I couldn’t.
-I fell to the floor, grabbed the dresser and pulled myself up, paralyzed and in pain on one side from the waist down.
+The doctor woke me up and as he was preparing my next injection, grandma ran interference.
+She said to me, “Teddy, walk for the doctor.”
+I tried but I fell to the floor.
+I grabbed a dresser and pulled myself up, paralyzed and in pain on one side from the waist down.

 “What did you do to my grandchild?” she screamed at him.
 He stood there silent.
 She physically threw him out of our apartment.
 I think the MD learned a big lesson that day: don’t mess with a Jewish grandmother’s grandchild.